 1. Debt management is reasonable in our country

-Our central government’s debts that mature in more than one year as a percentage of GDP was 29.11% in fiscal year 2019 and will be an estimated 28.55% in fiscal year 2019.
-Compared to Germany’s 48.6% (2016), the United States’ 99% (2016), Great Britain’s 116.5% (2016), and Japan’s 195.5% (2016), our government debt management appears reasonable.
+Our central government’s debts that mature in more than one year as a percentage of GDP were 28.43% in fiscal year 2019, 28.01% in fiscal year 2020, and 29.04% in fiscal year 2021.
+Compared to the United States’ 92.57% (2019), Great Britain’s 84.39% (2019), Germany’s 37.69% (2019), and Japan’s 201.39% (2019), our government debt management appears stable and reasonable.

 2. International credit evaluation agencies have given our nation high evaluations

-In order to give consideration to both a lively economy and healthy public finance, we have been promoting relevant measures, such as restructuring expenditures and establishing multiple channels for the cultivation of financial resources, so as to further shrink our deficit as well as control the scale of our debt.
-Moody's Investors Service , Fitch Ratings and Standard & Poor's Ratings Services in 2019 maintained a "stable" outlook on Taiwan's sovereign rating.
-The World Economic Forum (WEF) announced in its "The Global Competitiveness Report 2019" in 2019 that Taiwan ranks 12th of the 141 economies rated.
+(1)In order to achieve the goals of economic growth and sustainable financial development, we have been promoting relevant measures, such as restructuring expenditures and establishing multiple channels for the cultivation of financial resources, so as to further shrink our deficit as well as control the scale of our debt.
+The World Economic Forum (WEF) announced in "The Global Competitiveness Report 2019" that Taiwan ranks 12th of the 141 economies rated.
 In "Debt dynamics," under the category of "Macroeconomic stability," Taiwan tied for first place with 33 other economies.
-In accordance with the “World Competitiveness Yearbook 2019,” which was released by the Institute for Management Development (IMD) in Switzerland, Taiwan ranked 16th among 63 rated economies, moving up 1 place compared to the last year, and ranked 4th in the Asia-Pacific region.
+According to the “World Competitiveness Yearbook 2021,” which was released by the Institute for Management Development (IMD) in Switzerland, Taiwan ranked 8th among 64 rated economies, moving up 3 places compared to the previous year, and ranked 3rd in the Asia-Pacific region.